Last Updated on September 6, 2023 by Tim Wells

 Once both ends of the cable are connected, turn on your TV box and let it boot up normally.

-Once it powers up, your PC will detect it as a new device, and a pop-up box will appear in the lower right-hand corner of the screen, just above the clock.
+Once it powers up, your PC will detect it as a new device, and a pop-up box will appear in the screen’s lower right-hand corner, just above the clock.

 How to Install the Amlogic USB Burning Tool

 Installing the Amlogic USB Burning Tool is straightforward, but there are a few potential hiccups to watch out for.